ptomulik/testmd/README.md

 end
 ```

 has all the functionality of standard `Hash`.
-We may use `Vash::Hash` shared
+We may use `Vash::Hash`
-example to verify, that our class has the expected behaviour:
+*shared\_examples* to verify, that our class has the expected behaviour:

 ```ruby
 # spec/unit/my_hash_spec.rb